 Your First Day Survival Guide

-- iPod or your iPhone – because listening to some real good music is a good motivation; my advice is to listen to some hip hop workout music because doing exercises for the first time is all about rhythm
+iPod or your iPhone – because listening to some really good music is a good motivation; my advice is to listen to some hip-hop workout music because doing exercises for the first time is all about rhythm

 For gym virgins like me: Thou shall not wear loose tank tops without sports bras especially if you’ve got big melons (unless if you’re there for another reason).
 I’m a girl and honestly, those big melons and big butts can be quite distracting.
 I love big butts though.
 Whoever invented yoga pants know so much about what women really want.
 Yoga pants are comfortable enough, better than wearing shorts.
 Shorts might be cute but wearing them might prevent you from doing bending exercises.
 I wear shorts though.
 You can wear your gym leggings, sports bras, gym tops or dri-fit shirts and sports shoes.

 Here are some of my photos during my first few days of working out at the gym.
 My abs are there, they’re just invisible – oh well, only those people with good hearts can see them.